TristanDesjardins/snake-AI-deep-Q-learning/README.md

-# Deep reinforcment Q-Learning for Snake
+# Snake AI - Deep Reinforcement/Q learning
 Snake AI using deep reinforcement learning (deep Q learning) with pytorch and pygame.
 It was a challenge I gave myself.
 Enjoy! :blush:

 ## Preview